 This can be of great help when you are outdoors and don’t have access to most ingredients which you can commonly find in a home.
 Your favourite soda can also be used to remove a blood stain.
 Soak the stain with cola and leave it out for a few hours.
-Wash it off and the stain will be gone.
+Wash it off and the stain will be gone especially when its fresh blood.
 For bigger stains, soaking overnight can give you the best result.

 It is important to understand that bloodstains must be removed as soon as they are spotted else they tend to set.
 It’s almost impossible to remove period stains after twenty-four to forty eight hours have passed.
 Therefore, clean it up as soon as you have spotted it!